 In Imlil we stay in a village house/gite with basic facilities.
 The Neltner refuge is reasonably basic and provides dormitory accommodation with a number of large communal rooms one of which is heated by an open fire.

 All nationalities require a full passport that must be valid for 6 months beyond the intended length of stay.
 It is your responsibility to have the correct personal documents and to obtain your own visa, if one is necessary.
 The information below is primarily for UK passport holders, and other nationalities should check with their relevant embassies.
 Adventurous Ewe is not responsible for the actions of local immigration and customs officials, whether at points of entry or otherwise, and any subsequent effects.

 It is a condition of this trip that you are insured against medical and personal accident.
 Adventurous Ewe require documentary evidence of your insurance prior to departure.We also recommend that you enrol with Global Rescue prior to embarking on your trip (optional).
 Global Rescue is the world’s premier provider of medical & security advisory and evacuation services.

 To complete the Toubkal trek comfortably, it is preferable that you have previous experience of long walks in varied and irregular terrain.
 The walking is not dangerous or technically difficult, but you must be a confident walker with a good level of fitness in order to manage the sections of ascent and long duration of the trek, combined with carrying your backpack every day.
 Due to the unpredictability of the climate during the winter months, you will need to be prepared for walking in all conditions, as the weather can change extremely rapidly, making clothing and footwear choices important.Walking hours stated are given as approximates only.

-The full balance is required to be paid no less than 4 weeks prior to departure.
+The remaining balance of £390 per person is required to be paid no less than 6 weeks prior to departure.